scharlau/shopping_django_with_behave/README.md

 This app uses Faker to generate customer and product details in the 'shop/management/commands/populate_tables.py' file.
 Go to https://faker.readthedocs.io/en/stable/providers.html and look through the options for Standard Providers to see if you want to change any details in values used.

-You should now be able to populate the tables with the command:
+You should now be able to populate the tables with the command, which might take a bit of time to run, so be patient:

         python3 manage.py populate_tables